cryptosubh/blog/_drafts/Linux-Vocab.md

   * *double quotes*
     - all special characters used by the shell lose their special meaning with the exception of $, \, and \`
     - word-splitting; pathname, tilde & brace expansion are suppressed
-    - parameter, arithmetic, and command substitution are still carried out
+    - parameter, arithmetic, and command substitution are still carried out. escape characters are still escaped!
   * *single quotes*
     - suppress all expansions
+* **escape character**
+backslash \

 #### Chapter 8: Advanced Keyboard Tricks
 * **Readline**